Consultant Cover Letter Examples for Consulting Applications in 2026

 Prove impact with numbers or method

-Convert achievements into consulting numbers: time saved, cost removed, revenue protected, cycle time reduced, or accuracy improved.
-Name the tools you used so the impact feels verifiable.
+Translate your achievements into consulting metrics: time saved, costs eliminated, revenue protected, cycle times reduced, or accuracy improved.
+Specify the tools you used to make your impact credible and verifiable.

 See an example